MSH9898/student-mental-health-dass21-analysis/README.md

 The dataset belongs to the original data creators and is not claimed as the property of the author of this repository.

-Users who reuse the dataset should follow the original source's access, licensing, and citation requirements.
+Users who reuse the dataset should follow the original data source's access, licensing, and citation requirements.

 ## Analysis